Back to Guides

 • Craft your survey questions carefully, ensuring they are clear, concise, and relevant to your goals.

-• Avoid asking for any identifying information or personal details in the survey.
+• Avoid asking for any identifying information or collecting personal data in the survey.

 • Enable the anonymous response feature within the survey platform settings.